GreiffLab/immuneSIM/README.md

 Installing immuneSIM
 --------------------

-The package can be installed via GitHub:
+The package can be installed via GitHub or CRAN.

+Installation via GitHub:
 1. Check if all the prerequisites are fulfilled/installed.
 2. Execute the following lines in R: